VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 USe [Q/E] to rotate the probe azimuth, which corresponds to the angle of the probe manipulator relative to the brain.

-Use [R/F] to change the angle of the probe on the manipulator (restricted to 0-90 deg range).
+Use [R/F] to change the pitch angle of the probe on the manipulator (restricted to 0-90 deg range).

-Use [1/3] to spin the probe along the axis of the probe shank.
-Note that NP2.4 probes spin around the leftmost probe shank when looking from the back.
+Use [1/3] to yaw the probe around the vertical axis.
+Note that NP2.4 probes spin around shank 0 (the leftmost probe shank when looking from the front).

+Use [,/.] to roll the probe along its own axis.

 Probes can be deleted with [Backspace].
 To recover a probe you didn't mean to delete press [CTRL + Backspace].